Request Appointment >

 Abby is a Licensed Master of Social Work (LMSW) and earned her Master’s degree at the University of Maryland.
 Abby has experience counseling clients struggling with various mental health disorders such as PTSD, anxiety, depression, bipolar, ADHD, OCD, and autism, in addition to other disorders.
 Abby is passionate about assisting people in their journey of self-love and empowerment and uses Cognitive Behavioral Therapy (CBT), Solution Focused Therapy, Mindfulness, Person-Centered Therapy, and Internal Family Systems (IFS) therapeutic approaches.
 Abby is driven to help create change and growth with her clients and focuses on giving her clients tools and motivation to fulfill their goals.

-Lindsey West, LMSW
+Lindsey West, LCSW

-Lindsey is a Licensed Master Social Worker (LMSW) who graduated from University of Maryland with her Master’s Degree.
+Lindsey is a Licensed Clinical Social Worker (LCSW) who graduated from University of Maryland with her Master’s Degree.
 She has experience working with various types of conditions such as Autism, ADHD, Bipolar, Anxiety, OCD, PTSD, Personality Disorders, communication issues, relationship issues and boundary issues.
 Lindsey also has experience with groups and individuals in outpatient settings.
 She takes an eclectic approach by combining CBT, mindfulness, exposure therapy and solution focused therapy.
 She is passionate about working with individuals in kink, LGBT, subculture, and counterculture communities and creates a safe space to speak freely.
-Lindsey hopes to empower individuals to find their inner strength and create the boundaries necessary to maintain the skills they develop in therapy.
-She is down to earth and in her free time she enjoys working out, spending time with her cats, experimenting with interior design and thrifting.

 EMDR Services